aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 14. You will receive an email from the State Machine SNS topic and the 3 SNS alerting topics.
 Please confirm all four (4) email subscriptions to enable receipt of state machine status and security alert messages.
 Until completed, you will not receive any email messages (must be completed within 7-days).
 15. If the state machine **fails**:

-    - Refer to the [Troubleshooting Guide](../operations/operations-troubleshooting-guide.md#4-troubleshooting) for instructions on how to inspect and retrieve the error.
+    - Refer to the [Troubleshooting Guide](../operations/operations-troubleshooting-guide.md#4-troubleshooting) for instructions on how to inspect and retrieve the error
-    - You can also refer to the [FAQ](../faq/faq.md) and [Known Installation Issues](#251-known-installation-issues).
+    - You can also refer to the [FAQ](../faq/faq.md) and [Known Installation Issues](#251-known-installation-issues)
-    - Once the error is resolved, re-run the step function `ASEA-MainStateMachine_sm` using `{"scope": "FULL","mode": "APPLY"}` as an input to it
+    - Once the error is resolved, re-run the step function `ASEA-MainStateMachine_sm` using `{"scope": "FULL","mode": "APPLY"}` as input

 16. If deploying a prescriptive architecture with 3rd party firewalls, after the perimeter account is created in AWS Organizations, but before the Accelerator reaches Stage 2:
-    1. NOTE: If you miss the step, or fail to execute it in time, no need to be concerned, you will simply need to re-run the main state machine (`ASEA-MainStateMachine_sm`) to deploy the firewall products
+    1. NOTE: If you miss the step, or fail to execute it in time, no need to be concerned, you will simply need to re-run the main state machine (`ASEA-MainStateMachine_sm`) to deploy the firewall (no SM input parameters required)
     2. Login to the **perimeter** sub-account (Assume your `organization-admin-role`)
     3. Activate the 3rd party vendor firewall and firewall manager AMI's in the AWS Marketplace
     - Navigate back to your private marketplace